Gambit (Marvel Comics): Bishop's future

 In Bishop's future timeline, Bishop stumbles upon a video from the past with Jean Grey making a frantic call to any X-Men she can find.
 She says that the X-Men have been betrayed by "one of their own" and it appears in the video that she is the last one left and is killed in the video.
 Disturbed by this, Bishop seeks "The Witness", a man who is said to be the last person who has ever seen the X-Men of the past alive.
 He enters a citadel of sorts where he confronts an old and withered but plucky man with long gray hair sitting on a throne, with two blonde women to either side of him.
-When Bishop confronts him as to who killed the X-Men the Witness acts as though he knows but refuses to tell and Bishop is thrown out of the citadel.
+When Bishop confronts him about who killed the X-Men, the Witness feigns knowing but refuses to tell, and Bishop is thrown out of the citadel.

-When Bishop comes to the X-Men in their original timeline, he meets Gambit and is sure that he is the same old man in Bishop's future and that it was Gambit who was the "Traitor" who killed the X-Men.
+When Bishop comes to the X-Men in their original timeline, he meets Gambit and is sure that he is the same old man in Bishop's future, and that Gambit was the "Traitor" who killed the X-Men.
 For some time, he continues to watch Gambit's every step until he is finally convinced sometime later that Gambit is not the Traitor (with Onslaught being revealed to be the traitor).
 The reason behind Gambit being called the Witness in Bishop's timeline has not been revealed.
-In the Messiah Complex, it was revealed that the Witness was killed by the Marauders in their efforts to destroy anyone with knowledge of the future.
+In the Messiah Complex, it was revealed that the Marauders killed the Witness in their efforts to destroy anyone with knowledge of the future.